-Closely aligned with that vision is our commitment to corporate responsibility, which includes addressing health equity in our communities, medical schools, research labs, medical practices, clinical trials, and classrooms.
-Our financial giving reflects this vision and commitment.
+Closely aligned with that vision is our commitment to corporate responsibility, which includes addressing disparities in patient care in our communities, medical schools, research labs, medical practices, clinical trials, and classrooms.

-We prioritize our financial support for activities that increase healthcare knowledge and advance patient care, while also advancing health equity in the practice of medicine, treatment of patients, and training of healthcare providers (HCPs).
+We prioritize our financial support for activities that increase healthcare knowledge and advance patient care, while also addressing disparities in patient care in the practice of medicine, the treatment of patients, and the training of healthcare providers (HCPs).